j-solis11/Simple-Sprouts/README.md

 ## Known Issues & Gotchas
 - Sensor Drift: Soil moisture sensors may drift over time and require recalibration.
 - Minor Leakage Possible: Valves tend to leak after overuse.
 Not used enough usually to reach this stage.
--

 ## Recommendations for Future Improvements
 - Integrated load sensing for real-time diagnostics.
 - Upgrade water tank sensing to more reliable float sensors.
 - Add battery backup or solar integration for off-grid use.
-- Get better fitted valve fittings to combat leakage.
+- Get better-fitted valve fittings to combat leakage.
--

 ## Current State and Future Development